 Review - 'The Invisible Life of Addie LaRue' by V.E.
 Schwab

-Please don't hate, ok?
+Please don't hate, okay?
 I know how much everyone loves this book, but for me, The Invisible Life of Addie LaRue was a very uneven reading experience, with some gems buried under seemingly mountains of fluff.

 Addie doesn't want the traditional 18th century life of just being a wife and mother at her poor provincial town.
 So on the eve of a forced marriage, she makes a deal with the devil for her heart's most fervent wish.
 Though that deal traps her in a curse, it also sets her on a most unexpected journey.